Slaný: History

 The first written mention of Slaný is from 1262.
 The town grew as a result of its location on the trade route between Prague and Saxony.
 The Benedictines established a hospital here in 1136, together with a church dedicated to St. Gotthard.
 It was this large presence of the church, and the unconsolidated state of landed property that went with it, that allowed King Wenceslaus II of Bohemia to charter Slaný as a town and give his royal assent to its Magdeburg rights only sometime in the decade after 1295.
 In 1348, an earthquake damaged the now-fortified town; in 1371, a large fire broke out, and the church had to be rebuilt.

 Slaný was captured by the Taborites in 1425 during the Hussite Wars, and remained in their hands until 1434.
 Not only did the Benedictine monks have to leave — this town by the hill was also one of Hussite holy cities, and their preachers expected it to survive the anticipated end of the world.
 Later, King George of Poděbrady gave Slaný many privileges, after the town had supported his election to the throne.
 The town also participated in the Bohemian Revolt that opened the Thirty Years' War, housing the family of King Frederick V. After the Battle of White Mountain, that meant a defeat for the cause, the town suffered as a result of the ravages of war.
 Afterwards, the new Catholic possessors of Slaný, the Martinic family, erected a Baroque church and edifice that, together with a new monastery, adorn the town to this day.

-From the middle of the 19th century, Slaný began to be industrialized.
+From the middle of the 19th century, Slaný began to be industrialised.
 The industry focused primarily on the needs of agriculture.